terminusdb/terminusdb/README.md

   align="left"
 />

 Full audit log of changes.
 Allow users to track the data flow and changes in your system.
-Set up alerts so you can take action.
+Set up alerts so you can act.

 <br />